untitle4/tp/docs/UserGuide.md

    6. Delete test: type delete test /n [test number]
    7. Delete all: delete all

+    Please enter the date-time in the following format: YYYY-MM-DD [time in 24hr format] e.g. 2020-08-19 1300

 ```

 ### Adding a class: `add class`